Mission

 Programs

-The Department of Electrical and Computer Engineering at The University of Alabama offers undergraduate programs in Electrical Engineering, Computer Engineering, and Musical Audio Engineering.
-Electrical Engineering students get deeply involved in technical areas including communication systems, computers, control systems, electromagnetics, electronics and microelectronics, power systems, and signal processing.
+The Department of Electrical and Computer Engineering at The University of Alabama offers undergraduate programs in Electrical Engineering and Computer Engineering.
+Students in Electrical Engineering get deeply involved in technical areas including communication systems, computers, control systems, electromagnetics, electronics and microelectronics, power systems, and signal processing.
 Students in Computer Engineering specialize in the software and hardware components of modern computing systems and cyber-physical systems.
 These programs provide a sound foundation for entry into the engineering profession, and opportunities for graduates are extensive, often depending only on the interests of the individual.
 Graduates work in most industries including the computer, telecommunications, power, aerospace, automotive, manufacturing, defense, and electronics industries.
 They design high-tech devices ranging from tiny microelectronic chips to powerful computers that use those chips, to efficient telecommunication systems that interconnect those computers.
 They design and operate a wide array of complex technological systems, such as power generation and distribution systems and modern computer-controlled manufacturing plants.
 They are also involved in sales, marketing, testing, quality control, and research.
 With additional training, they may even contribute to other professions, including education, medicine, and law.

 Faculty